Keruspe/blog/posts/2012-11-29-knowing-your-system-part-the-init-process.md

 ### systemd

-[systemd](http://www.freedesktop.org/wiki/Software/systemd) (yes, no caps here) is [Red Hat](http://www.redhat.com/)'s attempt to make the boot faster, especially for its desktop distribution: [Fedora](http://fedoraproject.org/). systemd is widely inspired from Upstart, the Upstart's TODO list, and from Apple's Mac OS X init system: launchd.
+[systemd](http://www.freedesktop.org/wiki/Software/systemd) (yes, no caps here) is [Red Hat](http://www.redhat.com/)'s attempt to make the boot smarter (and thus faster), especially for its desktop distribution: [Fedora](http://fedoraproject.org/). systemd is widely inspired from Upstart, the Upstart's TODO list, and from Apple's Mac OS X init system: launchd.

 systemd is as lazy as possible.
 It does not handle "runlevels" but rather "targets".
 Everything handled by systemd is